dbochicchio/vera-VirtualDevices/README.md

 you can set the corresponding status when a message in topic *shellies/shelly-rain/input/0/* is sent with a value of *0*.

 To pass the value to the corresponding variable, just specificy "*" as *value*.

-Here's an example:
+Here's an example to get the value from a topic:

 ```
 shellies/shelly-rain/ext_temperature/0/+/*